valsov/GoInterpreter/README.md

 # Interpreter implemented in Go
 Study on interpreters, featuring a complete dynamically-typed language.
-The project is unit-tested.
+This work is based on the book [Writing An Interpreter In Go, by Thorsten Ball](https://interpreterbook.com/).
+The project is fully unit-tested.

 ## Structure of the project
 - `/ast` All available data structures representing the evaluated program